NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

 Used to delete a B+ Tree.
 The caller passes the root block of the B+ Tree as input to the method.
 The method recursively deletes the constituent index blocks, both internal and leaf index blocks, until the full B+ Tree is deleted.

+This function is called when

+- the user issues the `DROP INDEX` command
-This method is called in a situation where no further disk blocks can be allotted during the creation of/ insertion to a B+ Tree.
-This function is also called while deleting an entire relation in NITCbase.
+- in a situation where no further disk blocks can be allotted during the creation of/insertion to a B+ Tree
+- while deleting an entire relation in NITCbase.

 :::info NOTE